-Ballpark Orientations in the American League
+Ballpark Orientations in the American LeaguE

 Major League Baseball clearly states in rule 1.04 "THE PLAYING FIELD: It is desirable that the line from home base through the pitchers plate to second base shall run East Northeast."
 The location of the owner's boxes, prevailing wind directions, and a multitude of other reasons have caused rule 1.04 to be ignored by Major League baseball teams.
 Baseball Almanac is pleased to present an American League ballpark orientation chart designed to illustrate the actual layouts.